endoflife-date/endoflife.date/CONTRIBUTING.md

 releasePolicyLink: https://jkrowling.com/timeturner-releases

 # Whether to hide the "Active Support" column (optional, default true)
+# Set it a label text if you'd like to change the label
+# activeSupportColumn: Customer Support
 activeSupportColumn: false

 # Whether to hide/show the latest release column.
 If the product doesn't have patch releases, set this to false. (optional, default true)